vigetlabs/viget-deployment/README.md

 #### Deployment Notifications to Slack

-Notifications are set to go out by default, all you need to do is provide the webhook URL and channel name:
+Notifications are set to go out by default, all you need to do is provide the channel name and webhook URL (search VigeSafe for "Slack Webhook URL"):

     # config/deploy.rb
     set :slack_url,     'https://hooks.slack.com/...'